cortexproject/cortex/docs/blocks-storage/production-tips.md

 The migration is a one-time operation run at compactor startup.
 Running it at every compactor startup is a waste of resources and increases the compactor startup time so, once it successfully run once, you should disable it via `-compactor.block-deletion-marks-migration-enabled=false` (or its respective YAML config option).

+You can see that the initial migration is done by looking for the following message in the compactor's logs:
+`msg="migrated block deletion marks to the global markers location"`.

 ## Caching

 ### Ensure memcached is properly scaled